Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Acknowledgments

 The authors used OpenAI ChatGPT-3.5 for proofreading and language editing to improve the clarity and readability of the manuscript.

-\begin{IEEEbiography}[{ }]{Takato Mizuho} is a Ph.D. student at the Graduate School of Information Science and Technology, the University of Tokyo.
+\begin{IEEEbiography}[{ }]{Takato Mizuho} is an assistant professor at the Graduate School of Information Science and Technology, the University of Tokyo.
 He received his B.S. and M.S. degrees from the University of Tokyo in 2020 and 2022, respectively.
+He also received his Ph.D. in Information Science and Technology from the University of Tokyo in 2025.
 His research interests include avatars, context-dependent memory, presence, and virtual reality. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Takuji Narumi} is an associate professor at the Graduate School of Information Science and Technology, the University of Tokyo.
 He received his BE and ME degrees from the University of Tokyo in 2006 and 2008, respectively.
 He also received his Ph.D. in Engineering from the University of Tokyo in 2011.
 His research interests broadly include perceptual modification and human augmentation with virtual reality and augmented reality technologies. \end{IEEEbiography}